 Fair or not, humans tend to care more about animals that seem relatable and charismatic.
 Being a mammal helps, but moon bears apparently need an extra bump.
 And science has shown that anthropomorphizing an animal — i.e., portraying it with human-like features and behavior — can help people feel empathy for it, thus encouraging us to be more emotionally invested in its well-being.

-The 2018 Paralympics in PyeongChang, South Korea, will feature a moon bear as the mascot.
+The 2018 Paralympic Winter Games will feature a moon bear as the official mascot.
 (Image: PyeongChang 2018)

 Bear in mind

 This is "Bandabi," an anthropomorphic moon bear.
 (Formally known as the Asiatic black bear, the moon bear's common name comes from a crescent-shaped patch of white fur on its chest.)
-He was recently unveiled as the official mascot of the 2018 Paralympic Winter Games in PyeongChang, South Korea, along with the mascot of the 2018 Olympic Winter Games, a white tiger named "Soohorang."
+Bandabi was unveiled in 2016 as the official mascot of the 2018 Paralympic Winter Games in PyeongChang, South Korea, along with the mascot of the 2018 Olympic Winter Games, a white tiger named "Soohorang."

-Despite the plight of his species, Bandabi is unlikely to become an activist.
-He was chosen as mascot because bears represent "strong will and courage" in Korea, according to the PyeongChang 2018 organizing committee, and because Asiatic black bears are the symbolic animal of Gangwon Province, which includes PyeongChang.
-But by giving a stylized face to all the moon bears suffering out of sight, even if he doesn't officially represent them, Bandabi could be more powerful than he seems.
+Despite the plight of its species, Bandabi is unlikely to become an activist.
+It was chosen as mascot because bears represent "strong will and courage" in Korea, according to the PyeongChang 2018 organizing committee, and because Asiatic black bears are the symbolic animal of Gangwon Province, which includes PyeongChang.
+But by giving a stylized face to all the moon bears suffering out of sight, even if it doesn't officially represent them, Bandabi could be more powerful than it seems.